microsoft/APSI/README.md

 The `-w` option can be specified multiple times to provide the exact powers of the query which the receiver should send to the sender in addition to the first power (so no need to write `-w 1`).
 This is critically important to use correctly to achieve good performance; please see [Query Powers](#query-powers) for details.

+#### `-n` \| `--nonceByteCount`

+Specifies the number of bytes used for the nonce in labeled mode; the value can be any integer between 0 and 16 (default).
+In some cases expert users may want to use a value smaller than 16 (even zero) for improved performance, but this is not generally recommended.

 ## Dependencies

 The APSI library depends on the following packages that need to be pre-installed.